lucilejones/fullstack-knowledge-base/Angular/authentication.md

 }

 If the token is invalid, the request will fail.
 Later we'll add code to automatically logout a user when a token has expired.

+# Attaching the token with an interceptor
+We'll create an auth-interceptor.service.ts file in the auth folder.
+We need to import Injectable, but we don't provideIn root because we're going to provide it in the module.
+We will implement the HTTPInterceptor interface, so we need to import that from @angular/common/http.
+That forces us to add the intercept method. export class AuthInterceptorService implements HttpInterceptor {
+    intercept(req: HttpRequest<any>, next: HttpHandler): Observable<HttpEvent<any>> {

+    }
+}
+It needs to get two arguments: the request, the HttpRequest, which is of generic type any; and next, which is our HttpHandler.
+These types need to be imported.
+Then we'll need to return next.handle(req)

+But we want to edit the request and add the token.
+So we add the constructor and inject the authService.

+Then we reach out the auth service and the user, which is a subject and therefore an observable, and we can subscribe to it.
+We'll need to use the same code as before with the .pipe(take(1), exhaustMap()) We also need to import the operators from rxjs.
+Then in that function we return next.handle(req); and we can edit the request based on the user.
+Then we'll return the overall chain which will have the handle observable being returned.

+We have to clone the request and update it. export class AuthInterceptorService implements HttpInterceptor {
+constructor(private authService: AuthService) {}

+    intercept(req: HttpRequest<any>, next: HttpHandler) {
+        return this.authService.user.pipe(
+            take(1),
+            exhaustMap(user => {
+                const modifiedReq = req.clone({
+                    params: new HttpParams().set('auth', user.token)
+                });
+                return next.handle(modifiedReq);
+            })
+        );
+    }
+}

+We have to add this in the app module.
+In the providers array we add an object with the provide keyword and HTTP_INTERCEPTORS which is imported from angular/common/http.
+Then useClass: AuthInterceptorService (which needs to be imported).
+And we set multi to true.
+  providers: [{
+    provide: HTTP_INTERCEPTORS,
+    useClass: AuthInterceptorService,
+    multi: true
+  }],

+Then in the data storage service (in the fetchRecipes function), we don't add the params, but we do use .pipe() to add the map and tap.

+The way it's written now it'll also try to use the interceptor for the signup and login requests - it'll intercept all requests.
+It will fail because before a user is logged in, the user subject is null and we aren't able to access the token on user.token if user is null.
+We can add a check.
+If we don't have a user, we just return next.handle(req) and we don't try to modify it. if (!user) {
+    return next.handle(req);
+}

+We only add the token if we have a user.
+Alternatively we can check the url of the request and only add the token for certain urls.